The 18 Best Instructional Design Certificate Programs and Courses

 The Best Free Online Instructional Design Courses

 This subset includes relatively short (<10 hours) curricula that would be the perfect way to dip your toes in the waters of instructional design.
-Let’s start with the courses, which are completely free to enroll in and take, but might incur a fee if you’d like to get an instructional design certificate of completion at the end.
+Let’s start with the free instructional design courses that might incur an extra fee if you’d like to get a certificate of completion.

 12. Learning to Teach Online (Coursera)